Containment & Control of Thermal Movement

 Plastic pipes expand and contract with changes in temperature so it’s essential that expansion joints are provided for the relief of such thermal movement.

 Any point where a pipe is made good, or fire stopped when passing through a floor or wall, must be treated as a fixed point when arranging the position of expansion joints, but should not be relied on to anchor the pipe unless the socket of a fitting is firmly concreted in.

-For further information on how to control thermal movement please see the relevant technical manual below.
+For further information on how to control thermal expansion and thermal contraction, please see the relevant technical manual below.